Coca-Cola's South African bottler to increase black ownership stake to 20%

-In 2014, the Coca-Cola Company and SABMiller Plc reached an agreement with the majority shareholder of Coca-Cola’s bottling company to combine their bottling operations of their non-alcoholic beverages businesses in Southern and East Africa, which led to the creation of CCBSA’s parent company.
+In 2014, the Coca-Cola Company and SABMiller Plc reached an agreement with the majority shareholder of a company which bottled Coca-Cola’s products to combine the bottling operations of their non-alcoholic beverages businesses in Southern and East Africa, which led to the creation of CCBSA’s parent company.

 The parent company is Coca-Cola Beverages Africa.